ralgar/proton-mo2-installer/README.md

 ## Updating the tools

-Updating the tools probably isn't necessary at this point, since they are quite mature.<br>
-If you do feel the need, updating is a painless process thanks to the installer's *Update* function.
+Updating is a painless process thanks to the installer's *Update* function.

 Here is what you need to do in order to update: